ShiJbey/neighborly/README.md

 Neighborly can be run as a module `$ python -m neighborly` or commandline `$ neighborly` script.
-If you require additional help while running, please use `python -m neighborly --help` or `neighborly --help`.
+If you require additional help while running, please use `$ python -m neighborly --help` or `$ neighborly --help`.

 By default, Neighborly runs a builtin version of **Talk of the Town**.
 However, you can configure the simulation settings by creating a `neighborlyconfig.yaml` file in the same directory where you're running the CLI.
-Please refer to the [wiki](https://github.com/ShiJbey/neighborly/wiki/Neighborly-CLI) for a list of valid configuration settings.

-When world generation concludes, Neighborly can write the final simulation data to a JSON file with the name of the town and the seed used for random number generation.
+When world generation concludes, Neighborly can write the final simulation data to a JSON file with the seed used for world generation.

 ## Running the Samples